 Menomoka is located at Corso Canalchiaro, 136/a, 41121 Modena MO, Italy.

-Savvy food travelers know that most Italian cities have at least one great food market.
+Savvy food travelers know that the best Italian food cities have at least one great food market.
 In Modena, that market is Mercato Albinelli.

 Read on to find out why you need to visit this Modena market as part of your Modena food tour.